 As many of you may already know, I love taking a piece of furniture and giving it an entirely different look and use.
 I feel this makes the piece unique and one-of-a-kind, as well as a statement piece.
 One that can’t be found in any furniture store.
 Let’s see how we took this Outdated Orange Dresser and Repurposed it into a Farmhouse Pantry.

 I found this dresser on Facebook Marketplace.
 It was local, which is always a plus!
 It had a few dings and scratches but nothing that could not be repaired.
 I paid $70.00 which I thought was an awesome deal.

 I did not want to just throw paint on it and call it a day.
-I pondered for a few days and finally decided that this piece would make the perfect pantry for someone who had a small space or needed extra storage in their kitchen.
-I took this idea to the Hubs, and the plans were set in motion (I so love when he agrees with me haha).
+After pondering for a few days, I finally decided that this piece would make the perfect pantry for someone who had a small space or needed extra storage in their kitchen.
+I took this idea to the Hubs, and the plans were set in motion (I do love when he agrees with me haha).
 Here’s what we did!

 I removed all the drawers.
 I saved the drawers for a future project.
 The Hubs then removed the drawer frames that needed to be removed where there would not be a shelf.
 He also removed the back.

 Cutting the frame pieces we did not need.